Import and Install a Third-Party Web Server Certificate

 After you have imported the CA certificates, you can import the new signed Web Server certificate to your Firebox.

-To import the Web Server certificate to your Firebox with Firebox System Manager, see Manage Device Certificates (WSM).
+To import the Web Server certificate to your Firebox with Firebox System Manager, go to Manage Device Certificates (WSM).

-To import the Web Server certificate to your Firebox with Fireware Web UI, see Manage Device Certificates (Web UI).
+To import the Web Server certificate to your Firebox with Fireware Web UI, go to Manage Device Certificates (Web UI).